franklynvf/virtual-machine/README.md

+This tutorial outlines the use of Microsoft Azure to crate a Virtual Machine

-VIDEO DEMONSTRATION of creating VM in Azure
+VIDEO DEMONSTRATION
 https://youtu.be/CsxeVh9EelA(https://github.com/franklynvf)